 The Lost and Found is located at the main entrance.
 If you find something that doesn't belong to you, please bring it to the lost and found.
 All articles that are labeled can be easily returned.
-The practice of labeling clothing should be done seasonally.
+Label all clothing and belongings.
 We donate all Lost & Found items to a local charity at the end of each month.